 Forms are a foil-like sticker that nail technicians use instead of plastic glue-on tips.
 A nail extension or enhancement is then built or sculpted in one piece over the form before it is removed.
 Extensions that are built over forms are stronger than extensions done over a glue-on tip.

 Also known as the DISTAL EDGE.
-This is the part of your nail plate that grows out above the tip of your finger.
+It’s the part of your nail plate that grows out above the tip of your finger.
 It is “free” and not still attached to the nail bed.

 Gelish is a brand of hybrid GEL POLISH.

 Hard Gel has a thick honey-like consistency and usually comes in a jar.
-It’s applied with a brush, and is used to sculpt nails in the same way as liquid and powder acrylic.
-Hard Gel is more flexible than liquid and powder acrylic and feels lighter.
+It’s applied with a brush, and is used to sculpt nails in the same way as liquid and powder acrylic, and is more flexible than liquid and powder acrylic and feels lighter.
 Hard Gel should not be confused with GEL POLISH, as Hard Gel cannot be soaked off, it has to be filed down.